-From Jane Addams to Marguerite Yourcenar, Mount Desert Island has been home to some of the most prominent lesbian artists, thinkers, writers, reformers, and activists in the world.
-Many of these women were part of national and international networks of lesbians of achievement--networks that included First Lady Eleanor Roosevelt, who, in July 1936, came to have tea in Southwest Harbor with her lesbian friends.
+From Jane Addams to Marguerite Yourcenar, Mount Desert Island has been home to some of the most prominent artists, thinkers, writers, reformers, and activists in the world, and many of these women were in long-term, same-sex partnerships, or "Boston Marriages."
+Many of these women were part of national and international networks of lesbians of achievement--networks that included First Lady Eleanor Roosevelt, who, in July 1933, came to have tea in Southwest Harbor with Mary Dreier and Frances Kellor.

 Some of these women were leaders and founders of social justice organizations, like Jane Addams and Frances Kellor.
 Some, like Marguerite Yourcenar, the first woman ever accepted into the prestigious Académie française, were smashers of the glass ceiling.
 Others like novelist Ruth Moore, who was offered a lucrative Hollywood contract, chose to walk away to create their own world on their own terms.
 LaRue Spiker and Louise Gilbert, heroines of the Civil Rights movement, came to the island to heal from the terrifying homophobic and anti-Communist witchhunts of the McCarthy era.
 And there were women who, recognizing a greatness in their partners, chose to support them in their professional work.
 Grace Frick conscientiously translated the work of her beloved Marguerite, and Doris Fielding Reid wrote the biography of her partner Edith Hamilton.